mozilla-rally/rally-web-platform/README.md

 - One or more WebExtensions which collect and submit user browsing data.

-The website is used to create/log in to a Rally account, and allows users to log in from one or more WebExtensions to configure what data may be collected.
+The website is used to create/log in to a Rally account, and allows users to also log in from one or more WebExtensions to configure what data may be collected.

 WebExtensions are built from the [Rally Study Template](https://github.com/mozilla-rally/study-template).